Gonkalos/LI1/README.md

-Project developed in collaboration with @Manilator
+Project developed in collaboration with https://github.com/Manilator